Pre school to Reception

 In April all parents are notified by the Local Authority Admissions department if their child has been allocated a place at Hartford Infant School.
 Parents are requested to contact the school to accept the place and check that we have the correct contact details.

 By the middle of September your child should be attending school every day on a full-time basis unless otherwise agreed by the school.
+We will wait for further DfE updates to whether this will be possible.

 Reception to Year 1 and Year 1 to Year 2